Summary of 5 Major DOS Attack Types

-In both instances, either by the singular DoS or the multiple DDoS attack, the target is bombarded with data requests that have the effect of disabling the functionality of the victim.
+In both instances, either by the singular DoS or the multiple DDoS attacks, the target is bombarded with data requests that have the effect of disabling the functionality of the victim.

-Our research has identify five major types of DDoS/ DoS methods or attacks.
+Our research has identified five major types of DDoS/ DoS methods or attacks.

 If you can think of any more we’d appreciate you dropping a comment below!